percona/pmm/docs/setting-up/client/mongodb.md

 - `PATHTOCERT`: Path to TLS certificate file.
 - `IFPASSWORDTOCERTISSET`: Password for TLS certificate file.
 - `PATHTOCACERT`: Path to certificate authority file.

-!!! hint alert alert-success "Tips"
-    - When adding nodes of a sharded cluster, add each node separately using the `--cluster mycluster` option for the MongoDB Cluster Summary dashboard to populate correctly.
-    - Atlas doesn't support direct connections.
-When connecting to an Atlas instance, use the `pmm-admin` option `--direct-connection=false`.
-(Doing so will prevent replicaset status from working and the MongoDB Overview dashboard widget will show invalid values.)

 ## Check the service